Paklock/HackRF1/Create-a-simple-app.md

 ## Application code

 The following structure is the base of any application.
-Following the general structure, this files will be created on `\firmware\application\apps\`
+Following the general structure, this files in this example will be created on `\firmware\application\apps\`

 ### ui_newapp.hpp